ephread/Instructions/README.md

 ##### Customizing ornaments of the overlay

-It's possible to add custom views which will be displayed above the overlay by implementing the following method of `CoachMarksControllerDelegate`:
+It's possible to add custom views which will be displayed over the overlay by implementing the following method of `CoachMarksControllerDelegate`:

 ```swift
 func coachMarksController(_ coachMarksController: CoachMarksController,
                           configureOrnamentsOfOverlay overlay: UIView)
 ```

 Just add the ornaments to the provided view (`overlay`) and Instructions should take care of the rest.
-Please note, however, that these ornaments will be displayed above the cutout, but below the coach marks.
+Please note, however, that these ornaments will be displayed over the cutout, but under the coach marks.

 #### Dealing with frame changes